Prof. Tom Slater

 - 2003-2008: Lecturer in Urban Studies, University of Bristol

 I was born in 1975 and raised on the ‘Somerset Levels’ in southern England.
-I’m an urban geographer, employed as Reader in Urban Geography at The University of Edinburgh, which I joined in August 2008.
-I was lucky enough to be an undergraduate (1995-1998) at the wonderful Department of Geography at Queen Mary, University of London, where the breathtaking lectures and powerful writings of David M. Smith opened my eyes to questions of social justice, and inspired a passion for geographical inquiry that is at once politically committed and theoretically informed.
+I’m Professor of Urban Geography at The University of Edinburgh, which I joined in August 2008.
+I was lucky enough to be an undergraduate (1995-1998) at the wonderful Department of Geography at Queen Mary, University of London, where the breathtaking lectures and powerful writings of David M. Smith opened my eyes to questions of social justice, and inspired a passion for geographical inquiry that is both politically committed and theoretically informed.

-- Urban inequality and marginality in comparative perspective, with a particular focus on territorial stigmatization
+- Urban inequalities in comparative perspective, with a particular focus on territorial stigmatisation and symbolic power

-Cupples, J. and Slater, T. (eds) (2019, forthcoming) Producing and Contesting Urban Marginality: Interdisciplinary and Comparative Dialogues (London: Rowman and Littlefield International “Transforming Capitalism” Series).
+Cupples, J. and Slater, T. (eds) (2019) Producing and Contesting Urban Marginality: Interdisciplinary and Comparative Dialogues (London: Rowman and Littlefield International “Transforming Capitalism” Series).

 Tyler, I. and Slater, T. (eds) (2018) The Sociology of Stigma (London: Sage, Sociological Review Monograph Series).